Updated on March 14th, 2023

 Then when I arrived to live in Antigua for 6 months, I was thrilled to see warning signs on the road about baby turtles crossing.
 Alas, again, I never saw a single one.

-So, when I was in Grenada & heard that I was visiting during the turtle nesting season, a tour to Levera Beach went straight on my to do list.
+So, when I was in Grenada & heard that I was visiting during the turtle nesting season, a tour to Levera Beach went straight on my to-do list.
+And while we’re on the subject of must-do activities, don’t miss the Underwater Sculpture Park either!

 I love wildlife & any opportunity to see them in their natural habitat is always a thrill.
 Check out my blog post for my top 11 experiences so far.
 Pre turtles in Grenada, obviously!